Butt Monkey: He really hates Legion try-outs, usually because he winds up on the receiving end of someone's demonstration.

 Their children resemble them in some way (for example, take away the werewolfism and his son has his facial features and hair.
 In a few glimpses of his son's human form he does look like a younger version of his father)

 They both meddle in their children's lives.
-The key difference is Winema is well-meaning and ultimately wants what's best for her daughter while Londo only is interested with what he wants and doesn't seem to care what happens to his son (emotionally or physically), he just wants his weapon/general.
+The key difference is Winema is well-meaning and ultimately wants what's best for her daughter while Londo only is interested with what he wants and doesn't care what happens to his son, he just wants his weapon/general.

 From Nobody to Nightmare: In the original comic series he was only used for the purpose of flashbacks with little if any character development but when the animated series came along he may be as bad of a parent as Ozai